 Perms work best on hair that has not been colored or highlighted.
 The chemicals are too harsh for double-processed or heavily highlighted hair.

-According to Kendra Aarhus, the hairstyles guide for About.com, perming hair that's already damaged from highlights or color can result in major frizz.
+According to Kendra Aarhus, About.com's hairstyles expert, perming hair that's already damaged from highlights or color can result in major frizz.
 And if you don't like your new hairstyle, you cannot chemically straighten it.
 Your hair could break off near the scalp.

 If you have dry hair or loads of short layers, you aren't a great candidate for a perm.
-Perms will dry hair out even more and a perm on short, layered hair could end up poodle-like.
+Perms will dry hair out even more and a perm on short, layered hair could leave you looking like a poodle.

 Not sure if your hair is a good candidate for a perm?
 Ask your stylist.
 You'll want to tell him or her every chemical process your hair has been through in the last couple years.